beaurancourt/blog/markdown/progression.md

 I **love** these definitions!
 I think they're extremely useful to keep in mind while thinking about [intrinsic fun](/posts/intrinsic-fun) and game design.
-On a personal level, I care *almost nothing* nothing about my character progression, and am also completely unimpressed by other people's character progression.
+On a personal level, I care *almost nothing* about my character progression, and am also completely unimpressed by other people's character progression.
 Being forced to spend time progressing my character so that I'm *allowed* to fight another player or NPC upsets me.
 Being forced to complete small, timegated